cody-greene/scssify/readme.md

 ### scssify
 Browserify transfomer to compile [sass][] stylesheets.
 Features:
-- Inject a `<style>` tag at runtime or just return export the compiled css as a string
+- Inject a `<style>` tag at runtime or just export the compiled css as a string
 - Correctly informs [watchify][] about any `@import`s
 - Supports [postcss][]
 - Handles sourcemaps